Ultimate Guide to Stitched Earrings: Techniques, Inspiration & Finishing Tips

 9.2 Q: How can I fix bead sizing errors in my earring patterns?

-A: Bead sizing errors usually stem from mixing brands or finishes with different dimensions.
-Always test your beads before starting a project, and use a bead tray to line up and compare sizes.
-For intricate patterns, stick to one brand (like Miyuki Delica) for uniformity.
+A: Test beads before you start.
+Use a bead tray to compare sizes and, for intricate patterns, stick to one brand (like Miyuki Delica) for uniformity.

 9.3 Q: What’s the best way to adapt a pattern for different earring sizes?